atick-faisal/label-studio/docs/source/tutorials/yolo.md

     docker-compose up --build
     ```

-3. Open Label Studio and create a new project with the following labeling config:
+3. Open Annotation Hub and create a new project with the following labeling config:

     ```xml
     <View>